TL;DR:

 The system

-Given the use case, access patterns and scaling concerns, I decided to opt for a SSE based message sending for real time leaderboard updates.
-This is essentially passing the same leaderboard to a bunch (potentially 1000+) clients, so I had a few ways in which I could implement this, [tradeoffs considered here].
+Given the use case, access patterns and scaling concerns, I decided to opt for a SSE based (over websocket, polling) message sending for real time leaderboard updates.

 I started implementing the main SSE handling code, which I did progressively in stages, improving and learning along the way.

-In this version, the SSE handler function itself contains the Redis read call, a JSON marshaling sequence, a check to see if the previous data object received was the same (change detection - basic dedup).
+In this version, the SSE handler function itself contains the Redis read call, a JSON marshaling sequence.

 Click to view code